DEFRA/apas-docs/docs/calculator/latest/en/pages/2-sources.md

 **4. Off-site reduction**

+**This feature is not currently implimented in UK policy, however is currently commonly used in the Dutch version of the tool.**

 Refers to a scenario where a nearby emission source is no longer operating.
 For example, if a neighbouring farm closes business and there is a resulting reduction in local emission sources.
+The netting factor is the proportion of the off-site reduction that will be subtracted from the process contribution

 **5. In-combination reference**